CMPSC403-AlleghenyCollege-Fall2021/activity2-3/README.md

-# Class Activity 2
+# Class Activity 2 and 3

 For the second activity you will sign up and get familiarized with TryHackMe platform.
 You will then complete a simple Linux fundamentals walkthrough.

 ## Assignment

 -  Create an account on [TryHackMe](www.tryhackme.com/signup) using your Allegheny email.
--  Complete [Activity 2](https://tryhackme.com/jr/linuxfundamentalspart1mi) directly on TryHackMe.
+-  Complete [Activity 2](https://tryhackme.com/jr/linuxfundamentalspart1mi) and [Activity 3](https://tryhackme.com/jr/linuxfundamentalspart2vk) directly on TryHackMe.

 ## Submission